 If you are providing volunteer telemedicine (e.g. online, telephone or other digital) services, some countries require specific registration for this activity within their territory even if you are based outside the country.
 Please see our webpage on website, digital and print issues.

 No. In some countries physiotherapists are registered on a general medical register alongside medical practitioners.
 It is your responsibility to find out which is the relevant registration body for the country you wish to visit and to register accordingly.

-I’m only volunteering on a short term basis, say 2 weeks.
+I’m only volunteering on a short term basis, say two weeks.
 Do I still need to register?

 Yes.
 Regardless of how long you are volunteering for, you must register if the country you are visiting requires registration to practise.
 This is to ensure you comply with the terms and conditions of the CSP PLI scheme.

-I’m volunteering through a NGO or other official agency, do I still need to register?
+I’m volunteering through an NGO or other official agency – do I still need to register?

 Yes.
 Practising your profession involves more than just direct clinical work.
 It also includes leadership, management, teaching, educational and research roles.
 If you wish to volunteer in any professional capacity in a country that requires local registration to practise, then you must register in order to comply with the terms of the CSP PLI scheme.

 What if I decide not to register?

 Where information exists that registration is required to practise in an overseas country, you will not be covered by the CSP PLI scheme if you do not register locally as you will be working outside the T&C of the policy.

 How long can I work overseas for under the PLI scheme?